 Stock up on treats

 One of the best ways to distract your dog or puppy from pulling, and to keep them by your side, is to always go out with a pocket full of their favourite treats.
 This won’t work every time, but especially if you’re using treats to train your new puppy, they can come in handy when trying to keep control of them on the lead.
-Why not try our new range of air-dried treats that come in five delicious flavours?
+Why not try our range of treats

 Once you have a plentiful supply of treats, you can practice different commands including ‘Heel’ when out on a walk, to encourage good behaviour and keep your dog mentally stimulated.
 Cross the lead over your body towards the side where you want your dog to walk and loosely holding a treat in a loose fist, make sure your dog can smell the treat.
 As soon as you have their interest, repeat the command ‘heel’ and keep your treat hand closely by your side.
 After much repetition, your dog should associate the command with sticking close, and subsequently not pulling on the lead.